bokeh/bokeh/examples/howto/README.md

 * controlling range bounds
 * updating date from an AJAX data source
 * using JS callbacks for range updates, widgets, etc.

+as well as show more detailed walkthroughs of some specific examples.